Service and App improvement in response to transportation challenge

 In response to the problems above, we came up with two main solutions to improve the user experience.

-The first one is to allow users to book their seats in advance and the company arrange buses based on the reservation information.
+1. Allow users to book their seats in advance and the company arranges buses based on the reservation information.

-The second one is to build a community where people who have similar routines can meet and create their own routes based on their needs.
+2. Build a community where people who have similar routines can meet and create their own routes based on their needs.
 When there are enough people for a new route, the users can send a request to Chariot and Chariot will provide the ride in the new route.
-By this way, the routes of Chariot will be more efficient and riders can fulfill their needs easier.
+In this way, the routes of Chariot will be more efficient and riders can fulfill their needs easier.

 Sketches for the idea of building a community